 Provides examples of:

-- Absent Aliens: Despite the many worlds explored, not so much as a microbe of alien life has been found.
+- Absent Aliens: At the start of the novel despite the many worlds explored, not so much as a microbe of alien life has been found.

 - Bavarian Fire Drill: How Kim and Solly steal a starship.

 - Designer Babies: Cloning is commonplace

 - End of an Age: Discussed at various points.People always believed they lived in a crumbling world.
 They themselves were of course okay, but everybody around them was dead downhill.

 - Fictional Document: Like many of Jack McDevitt's works, each chapter starts with a quote.
 Some are from real works, and some are from fictional documents.